 It is the policy of the District Board of Health that, as required by Ohio law, records will be organized and maintained so that they are readily available for inspection and copying during regular business hours.

 Not all of the District Board of Health’s records are “public records.”
 The Ohio Revised Code exempts certain records from disclosure.
 These exemptions to the Public Records Act will be narrowly construed by this office in favor of disclosure.
 This office may seek a legal review prior to determining whether an exemption applies.

 Each request for public records will be evaluated for a response using the following guidelines:

-This office will permit the requester to choose to have the public record duplicated upon paper, upon the same medium which this office keeps it, or upon any other medium which this office determines that it can be reasonably duplicated as an integral part of the normal operations of this office.
-But this office is not required to allow the requester to make the copies of the public record.
+This office will permit the requestor to choose to have the public record duplicated upon paper, upon the same medium which this office keeps it, or upon any other medium which this office determines that it can be reasonably duplicated as an integral part of the normal operations of this office.
+But this office is not required to allow the requestor to make the copies of the public record.

 Public records are to be available for inspection during regular business hours 8:00am to 4:30pm Monday through Friday, with the exception of published holidays.
 Public records will be made available for inspection promptly.

 Copies of public records will be made available within a reasonable period of time depending on the volume of records requested; the proximity of the location where the records are stored; and the necessity for any legal review of the records requested.

 Each request will be evaluated for an estimated length of time required to gather the records.
 Routine requests for records will be satisfied immediately if feasible to do so.
 Routine requests include, but are not limited to, meeting minutes, budgets, salary information, forms and applications, personnel rosters, etc.

 All requests for public records will either be satisfied immediately or be acknowledged in writing within three business days following the office’s receipt of the request.
 The acknowledgement letter will include the following: (1) the estimated number of business days it will take to satisfy the request and (2) the estimated cost if copies are requested.